-Wedding Day Checklist: Glam team arrives at 9 a.m., photographer at 10 a.m., flowers at 11 a.m....what are you forgetting?
+Wedding day checklist: Glam team arrives at 9 a.m., photographer at 10 a.m., flowers at 11 a.m....what are you forgetting?
 Food!
-Some brides forget to eat and others avoid it for fear of bloat, but the truth is the key to looking your best that day is to use food as fuel and to eat often.
+Some brides forget to eat, and others avoid it for fear of bloating, but the truth is the key to looking your best that day is to use food as fuel and to eat often.

 This may sound impossible, but chances are you will forget to eat.
 "Eat whenever you can!"
 Colley says.
 "On your wedding day there is so much going on and so many people to visit with that you may not get much of a chance to eat."

-Keep the water flowing
+Keep the Water Flowing